Effective May 4, 2021

 - Wear a mask that fully covers your nose and mouth.
 Masks will be provided by the hospital.
 You must wear your masks the entire visit, including while in a patient’s room.
 If you do not wear a mask, you will be asked to leave.

 - You will undergo symptom and temperature checks via thermal scanning when entering the hospital (please remove hats).
 You will also be asked health screening questions.

 - Remain in the patient’s room for your entire visit.
-You will not be permitted in other common areas, including the lobby, Starbucks, Panera, Jamba Juice or the cafeteria.

 - Practice good hand hygiene and wash with soap and water for 20 seconds or use hand sanitizer when entering and exiting a patient’s room.

 - Maintain social distancing of at least 6 feet throughout the visit.